• Mastering the Classic Crêpes Suzette by Chef Chris Galvin

 Master the art of classic French Crêpes Suzette with this ultimate recipe from Michelin-starred Chef Chris Galvin.
 Drizzled in a rich Grand Marnier sauce.

-Ingredients for Authentic French Crêpes
+Essential Ingredients for Classic French Crêpes Suzette

 Ingredients